websanco/liferay-learn/docs/analytics-cloud/latest/en/getting-started/quick-tour/multifactor-authentication.md

 # Multifactor Authentication

-Multifactor authentication (MFA) is now a integral feature for all Analytics Cloud users.
+Multifactor authentication (MFA) is required for all Analytics Cloud users.
 This updated system provides multiple factors or layers of security for login.
 While each authentication method has strengths and weaknesses, a system that uses two or more factors are considered stronger and more robust.

 The use of MFA can protect users from different cyberattacks such as phishing and man-in-the-middle (MITM) attacks.